pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 deep waters" and "break through dangerous shoals," need to overcome the "middle-income trap," "Tacitus trap," and "Thucydides trap," and need to guard against and defuse various major risks such as the "black swan" and "gray rhino" incidents.
-Standing at the intersection of history, the Communist Party of China and the Chinese urgently need scientific theories that keep pace with the times to raise the flag and illuminate the future.
+Standing at the intersection of history, the CCP and the Chinese urgently need scientific theories that keep pace with the times to raise the flag and illuminate the future.
 Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era is precisely the ideological guide and spiritual weapon for us to make new achievements and contributions in the new era.
-(3) The Communist Party of China Faces a New "Rush Test" in the New Era "Catching up for the exam" is an important point of Xi Jinping's thought on socialism with Chinese characteristics for a new era.
+(3) The CCP Faces a New "Rush Test" in the New Era "Catching up for the exam" is an important point of Xi Jinping's thought on socialism with Chinese characteristics for a new era.
 In July 2013, Comrade Xi Jinping went to Xibaipo to investigate, and in a discussion with rural cadres and the masses in the county, he said: "When the Party Central Committee left Xibaipo, Comrade Mao Zedong said that 'going to Beijing to catch up with the exam'.
 More than 60 years have passed, we have made great progress, Chinese people have stood up and become rich, but the challenges and problems we face are still severe and complex.
-"1 The Communist Party of China is indeed facing a new "rush test" in the new era.
+"1 The CCP is indeed facing a new "rush test" in the new era.
 As the world's largest party with more than 90 million members and more than 4.6 million grassroots party organizations, and as a party that has been in power for a long time in a large country with a population of 1.4 billion, whether or not it can always maintain its advanced nature and purity, and whether it can always maintain leadership and ruling ability consistent with the mission of ruling and rejuvenating the country is directly related to the prospects for realizing the "two centenary goals" and the great rejuvenation of the Chinese nation.
-In the second decade of the 21st century, the Communist Party of China has gone through a glorious course of more than 90 years.
+In the second decade of the 21st century, the CCP has gone through a glorious course of more than 90 years.
 The scale of Party members has been continuously expanded, the structure has been continuously improved, and the quality has been continuously improved, and the vanguard and exemplary role of Party members and the role of Party organizations as fighting